 Department/school policies, often have a greater bearing on non-tenure track faculty who fall within the university administration’s definition of “adjunct faculty,” than do university policy and procedure statements.
-All faculty have access to written university policies via the university’s online PPS system, but adjunct faculty have may have limited access to such policies within their own academic unit, and little if any access to these policies outside of their own academic units.
-It is important that all faculty have easy access to the policies that govern their employment, review and duties, although adjunct faculty may feel inhibited about requesting policy information from department/school administrators.
+All faculty have access to written university policies via the university’s online PPS system, but non tenure-track faculty have may have limited access to such policies within their own academic unit, and little if any access to these policies outside of their own academic units.
+It is important that all faculty have easy access to the policies that govern their employment, review and duties, although non tenure-track faculty may feel inhibited about requesting policy information from department/school administrators.

 Curriculum and Instruction